kngatineau/kngatineau/README.md

 Hi friends :wave: welcome to my GitHub.

-I am currently juggling parenting and a new job, so my personal projects have been put on hold for now.
+I am trying this thing where I go outside and enjoy my life away from computer screens when I am not working.. so my personal GitHub will look little bare.
 That being said, please don't hesitate to reach out and say hi. 😁

 Happy coding!